-Orava Castle was built after 1241 to protect the trade route to Poland.
-The first mention of it comes from 1267 and says that it was taken over by Bela IV from Mika of the Balass family.
-The castle was then one of the largest feudal structures in today’s Slovakia.
+Orava Castle was built around the mid-thirteenth century.
+The first record of it comes from 1267 and says about the takeover by Bela IV from Mika of the Balass family.
+The castle was then the northernmost stronghold of the Hungarian kingdom, guarding the important Via Magna trail, leading from the south towards Poland.
 On behalf of the king, the castle and its property were managed by the castellan, who at the same time was the commander of the castle’s crew.
 That was until 1298, when the castle got into the hands of the palatine Matthew Csák.
 After his death in 1321, the castle was taken over by Donch, a zupan of Zvolen and the largest Slovak nobleman during the reign of Charles I of Hungary.
 After the transfer of Donch to Komarno in the thirties of the fourteenth century, the castellans in the castle changed many times.
 Some of them also held the zupan office, which was associated with the promotion of the castle to the role of the capital of the county.

-In the 15th century, the Orava Castle resisted the Hussites, who occupied the Liptov region and part of Orava, and then the troops of John Jiskra, supporting Ladislaus the Posthumous.
-The interests of Władysław III of Poland were defended in Orava by the Polish nobleman Piotr Komorowski, who had been an Orava castellan from 1441.
+In 1420, the castle was given by Sigismund of Luxembourg to Stibor II Stibořic, son of the famous Hungarian magnate.
+He owned Orava until his death in 1434, in the meantime carrying out work on the expansion of the castle and then handing it over in pledge to the zupan Nicholas Balicki.
+It was a period of invasions of the Hussites and then troops of John Jiskra, supporting Ladislaus the Posthumous.
+The interests of Władysław III of Poland were defended in Orava by the Polish nobleman Piotr Komorowski, who had been an Orava castellan since 1441.
 The crew under his command survived all the sieges of Jiskra’s units.
-After the death of the king in Varna in 1444, Komorowski joined Jiskra, along with him fighting against John Hunyady and later Matthias Corvinus, eventually gaining the offices of the Orava and Liptov zupan.
+After the death of the king in Varna in 1444, Komorowski joined Jiskra, along with him fighting against John Hunyady and later Matthias Corvinus, eventually gaining in 1458 the offices of the Orava and Liptov zupan.
 When a part of the Hungarian nobility in 1471 proclaimed king of the Polish prince Kazimierz, Komorowski joined the rebels.
 The rebellion was suppressed and the rebel’s possessions confiscated.
 Komorowski also lost his castles, retaining only Orava, which he had to rebuy.
 After Komorowski’s death, the castle was taken over by king Matthias Corvinus.

 In 1482, Liptov and Orava along with the dignity of the zupan of these lands, received the illegitimate son of Matthias, John.
 He did not inherit his father’s energy and talents, and he did not care for his possessions.
 Already two years later, he leased Orava to Horvath Kisevic, and soon the castle passed into the hands of Imre Zapolya.
 His brother, Stefan Zapolya, plotted constant intrigues against John, depriving him of further assets, including Orava.
 Castle returned to John in 1499, but after his death in 1504, as a result of the marriage of daughter Elizabeth to George Zapolya, the magnate family again took over the stronghold.